yonailo/spectrum-brisca/README.md

 5. The program will ask you to start the game in server mode (listening for clients connections) or in client mode (to play as in a two player's game).

-6. In server mode, the program will listen at its local IP address and port 2000.
+6. In server mode, the program will listen at its local IP address and port 2025.

-7. In client mode, the program will let you specify the IP address of the server, the port is assumed to be 2000.
+7. In client mode, the program will let you specify the IP address of the server, the port is assumed to be 2025.

+8. There is a server instance constinuously running on "tuxe.es".

 You can run three instances of FUSE like this, one running as a server and the other 2 as clients.

-If the client(s) and server are located in different computers, please make sure that you can join the server IP address at port 2000.
+If the client(s) and server are located in different computers, please make sure that you can join the server IP address at port 2025.

 >The instance running the server will PRINT some debugging commands during the game, like the card's stock, the number of played rounds and the variable `turn` which signals who plays first.